Introduction

 ASMR (Autonomous Sensory Meridian Response) is a sensory phenomenon that has captivated millions of people around the world, especially those looking to relax or sleep better.
 But what exactly is ASMR?
 How does it work, and why does it seem so effective for some people?
 This article explores the fascinating world of ASMR, its origins, how it works, and the criticism surrounding its use on social media.

-1. ASMR: definition and origins
+ASMR: definition and origins

-ASMR, or Automatic Sensory Meridian Response, is a pleasant tingling sensation that typically starts on the scalp and can spread to the back of the neck and other parts of the body.
+ASMR, or Automatic Sensory Meridian Response, is a pleasant tingling sensation that typically begins on the scalp and can spread to the back of the neck and other parts of the body.
 This response is triggered by specific sensory stimuli, such as whispers, soft noises (like rustling paper or tapping), or slow, repetitive gestures.

 ASMR how does it work?